caitnbake/odin-rockpaperscissors/README.md

 # odin-rockpaperscissors
-This is a console-based game of rock paper scissors.
+This is simple game of rock paper scissors.

-It keeps track of your score against the computer and announces a winner after five rounds.
+It keeps track of your score against the computer and announces a winner once a player reaches five points.

-If you enter an invalid response, you automatically lose the round.